adetaylor/browser-learning/docs/setup.md

 ## Chromebooks

-1. Under the main menu, open Terminal.
-Follow the instructions to enable the Linux environment if necessary.
+1. Under the main menu in bottom left corner of the screen, open Terminal.
+Follow the instructions to turn on the Linux environment if necessary.
+Go with all the standard settings.
 (Note that this environment may not be available for guest users)
 2. In the terminal, run these commands:
 ```
 sudo apt-get update
-sudo apt-get install python3.11-venv python3.11-tk pip openssl
+sudo apt-get install python3.11-venv python3.11-tk pip openssl tcpdump libnss3 libnspr4
 python3 -m venv venv
 . venv/bin/activate
 python3 -m pip install -r src/requirements.txt